 Adaptation facilitates progress towards speciation when adapting populations evolve reproductive isolating barriers as a by-product.
 These reproductive isolating barriers can arise because genetic differences between populations reduce the fitness of their hybrids, thereby reducing gene flow upon secondary contact.
 Under ecological speciation driven by divergent selection (Schluter 1996), F1 hybrids might be intermediate in phenotype and unfit in either parental environment (e.g., Hatfield and Schluter 1999).
 Under an alternative process of speciation by selection, populations diverge genetically by chance in the course of adapting to similar environments despite parallel natural selection ('mutation-order' speciation; Schluter 2009).
-In this case, distinct populations fix alternative adaptive alleles that, when combined render hybrids less fit than either parent because they cause a transgressive maladaptive phenotype poorly suited to the parental habitat.
+In this case, distinct populations fix alternative adaptive alleles that, when combined render hybrids less fit than either parent because they cause a transgressive maladaptive phenotype poorly suited to the parental habitats.
 A central goal of research on speciation is to characterize the conditions that can facilitate and impede progress toward ecological and mutation-order speciation.

 Whether adaptation proceeds largely via standing variation or from new mutation may influence the evolution of reproductive isolation between adapting populations.
 It is well understood that standing genetic variation can be an important contributor to parallel genetic evolution between populations (e.g., Jones et al. [2012]).
 We therefore expected that standing variation would contribute to parallel genetic evolution under parallel natural selection and cause populations to fix fewer incompatibilities.
-By contrast, we expected that standing variation would have relatively little effect on ecological speciation—besides speeding up the process—because alternative alleles are favoured regardless of whether populations possess shared ancestral standing variation.
+By contrast, we expected that standing variation would have relatively little effect on ecological speciation—besides speeding up the process—because alternative alleles are favoured under divergent selection regardless of whether populations possess shared ancestral standing variation.
 In addition to testing this intuition, we also sought to investigate the effects of standing variation on parallel adaptation and speciation across a continuum of environments.

 While ‘divergent’ and ‘parallel’ natural selection—and their corollaries of ecological and mutation-order speciation—are useful concepts, they are the endpoints of a continuum of possible environmental differences (Langerhans and Riesch 2013; Martin and Lenormand 2015; Stuart et al. 2017; Bolnick et al. 2018).
 As selection tends from parallel to divergent, the fraction of mutations that are beneficial in both populations, and therefore the extent of parallel genetic adaptation, will decrease.
 The specific patterns of parallel genetic evolution across environments of varying similarity, however, is largely uninvestigated.
-Resolving how standing genetic variation promotes parallel genetic evolution across environments will provide a theoretical basis on which to calibrate expectations of parallel vs. non-parallel genetic evolution.
+Resolving how standing genetic variation promotes parallel genetic evolution across a range of environmental similarities will provide a theoretical basis on which to calibrate expectations of parallel vs. non-parallel genetic evolution.

 Our approach is motivated by our empirical research efforts with threespine stickleback (Gasterosteus aculeatus) where we are interested in the evolution of reproductive isolation between populations that adapted to varying environments in allopatry after colonization by a common ancestor (see Bell and Foster [1994]).
 Similar processes occur in other taxa, for example in insects with respect to their host-plants (‘micro-allopatry’, e.g., Drès and Mallet 2002), and in birds or plants isolated within glacial refugia (e.g., Weir and Schluter 2004; Pettengill and Moeller 2012).
 Thus, we sought to investigate how adaptation from standing variation might be expected to affect progress toward speciation among derived populations and identify the proximate ecological causes.